Valley of the Sasquatch

 Valley of the Sasquatch (also known as Hunting Grounds) is a 2015 American horror film written and directed by John Portanova and starring Miles Joris-Peyrafitte, Jason Vail, David Saucedo, D'Angelo Midili, and Bill Oberst Jr. as a group of hunters who encounter a family of Sasquatches.
 It premiered in February 2015 at the Nevermore Film Festival.

 Plot

-After his wife dies, Roger forces his son Michael to go on a hunting trip in rural Washington with a family friend and Roger's brother-in-law.
+After his wife dies, Roger forces his son Michael to go on a hunting trip in rural Washington.
 When they reach their cabin, they find it has been broken into and is a mess.
-Thinking nothing of it, Roger and the others enter the nearby woods, where they encounter a family of hostile Sasquatches.
+They clean it up and are visited by family friend Sergio and Roger's brother-in-law Will.
+Tensions rise as neither Michael nor Will get along with Sergio, but they nevertheless decide to go hunting the next day.

+During the hunting trip, Sergio stumbles upon some blood and unrecognizable body parts and is visibly distraught.
+The group later hear a strange howling, which Sergio speculates comes from a bear, even though Roger insists there are no bears living on that mountain.

+While relieving himself, Sergio is charged by an unseen creature and manages to shoot it, although no trace of it can be found.
+Sergio is even further aggravated and suggest they return to the cabin, but Roger decides they should set up a camp for the night.
+As they walk away, a creature steps out on the path and observes them.

+Much to Michael's dismay, they have no tents to sleep in, but Roger tells him they'll be safe regardless.
+While discussing today's events, Sergio realizes that the creature he saw must be a Sasquatch.
+Roger belittles him for his theory, but Will tells a story of a group of people who were attacked by unseen creatures while visiting their cabin in the area almost a century earlier.